Why does our school support charities and local good causes?

 Below are just some of the examples of our recent efforts for good causes...

 As part of an exciting community project to brighten up the Children’s Accident and Emergency Department at Warwick Hospital, the children in Classes 2 and 3 were asked to design a 59cm x 59cm ceiling tile.
 The children followed the theme of ‘A Healthy Imagination’ as well as trying to think about what might reassure or distract poorly or injured children whilst receiving care.
-The children will now paint their colourful designs onto the tiles, provided by the hospital, which will be installed into the new ceiling.
-They have all enjoyed being part of such a worthwhile project.

 The Salvation Army

-Follow the link below to find out how we have supported The Salvation Army by recycling our old clothes.
+Follow the link underneath to find out how we have supported The Salvation Army by recycling our old clothes.
 More than 20 bags of recycled clothes were collected from school on Friday 22nd March and the proceeds raised from their sale will help to raise much-needed funds for Loxley Primary School whilst also helping this worthwhile cause AND caring for our environment!

 Red Nose Day 2019